 The Signature Design of the Gibson Les Paul Studio Faded Series T

-As you advance, the Gibson Les Paul Studio Faded Series T emerges as a valuable choice among Gibson guitars.
+As you advance, the Gibson Les Paul Studio Faded Series T is a valuable choice among Gibson guitars.
 Renowned for its vintage aesthetics, this guitar combines a solid mahogany body with a modern weight-relief design to assure lightness without compromising the tone or resonance – an attractive feature for beginners.
-Sheltered within its structure are the 490R and 490T humbuckers, reproducing the classic Gibson sounds adaptable for a wide range of music genres from rock to jazz.
+The 490R and 490T humbuckers are sheltered within their structure, reproducing the classic Gibson sounds adaptable to various music genres, from rock to jazz.
 A slim taper neck accessorized with a maple top offers comfortable handling.
-Despite its smooth finish which can cause slipping during sweaty practice sessions or performances, its distinct features make this guitar a worthwhile investment for beginners.
+Despite its smooth finish, which can cause slipping during sweaty practice sessions or performances, its distinct features make this guitar a worthwhile investment for beginners.

 Gibson SG Standard ’61